dnewingh/gcp-fhir-sandbox-public/cloud-fn-bigquery-svc/README.md

 gcloud init --no-launch-browser---
 ```

 Run the following CLI command to create or update cloud function.
 Select y to enable any API services when prompted if not already enabled.
+NOTE: Update last parameter with YOUR_BIGQUERY_URL before executing.
 ```
 gcloud functions deploy nodejs-http-fn-biqquery-service \
   --gen2 \